-Road to VR was created in 2011 to explore the bleeding edge of virtual reality and augmented reality technologies.
+We explore the bleeding edge of virtual reality, augmented reality, and human-computer interaction.
 Our goal is to bring you coverage of the latest news and developments in these fields in a way that’s easy to digest.
 We’re walking the road toward fully immersive VR and watching as technology leaves the labs and research papers and finds its way into your home.
 Walk with us, won’t you?

 About the Authors

 Based in Philadelphia, Ben has held editorial positions across several tech sites for some six years.
 Ben founded Road to VR to explore the immense possibilities of virtual reality, augmented reality, and human-computer interaction.
 As an avid gamer, Ben believes that virtual reality represents the holy grail of immersive entertainment, with the very real possibility of influencing industries far beyond it.

 “There’s something about virtual reality and augmented reality that absolutely intrigues me.
 Virtual reality gaming is going to be big, but the possibilities beyond it are even more exciting.
 The pieces of the VR puzzle are slowly coming together and this blog is a way to see how far we are down the road to true VR.”